AhmedDiaa0212/Computer-Graphics-with-Python/README.md

 This will open a graphics window and display the symbol.

-Feel free to explore the different scripts and modify them to create your drawings.
+You can explore and modify the different scripts to create your drawings.
 The graphics library offers functions for drawing lines, rectangles, circles, and more.

 Please refer to the documentation of the graphics library for more information.